 - Return to the Amazon integration Log tab and delete the Log entry.
 This will allow the order to be recaptured from Amazon.

-- Navigate to the Pending Orders tab and click Load Orders, making sure the date is set to before when the order to reload was made.
+- Navigate to the Pending Orders tab and click Load Orders, making sure to set the date before the order to reload was made.

-Each time when user or DEAR downloading sales appropriate record added to operation log.
-It also contains information about results of downloading, including the count of processed, skipped or cancelled orders.
+Each time when a user or DEAR downloads sales, the appropriate record is added to the operation log, which also contains information about results of downloading, including the count of processed, skipped or cancelled orders.